top of page

 Nipple reduction

 Nipples that protrude too far can also be surgically reduced.
 This procedure does not even leave any scars.
-The milk ducts remain untouched.
-So you can still breastfeed.
+The milk ducts remain intact, so you will still be able to breastfeed.

-Only with a total reduction of a nipple that is much too large can milk ducts be lost.
-If you still want to have children, you should discuss this with your surgeon first.
+However, in cases of a complete reduction of an excessively large nipple, milk ducts may be lost.
+Therefore, if you still wish to have children, you should discuss this with your surgeon first.

 The procedure is performed under local anesthesia with sedation and takes about an hour.